 All students at City Day speak in front of an audience multiple times during their tenure with us.
 Public speaking gives students the confidence to defend their ideas and develop new ones.
 It enables students to think critically, develop logical arguments, and change course when presented with new information.
 These are skills our graduates use in high school, college, and beyond.

 Classroom learning comes alive in a vivid way when applied to real-world problems and situations.
 City Day's service learning program sends students to the natural environments along the Chicago River and the coral reefs found in the Bimini region of the Bahamas.
 Students use the skills they acquire in science class to conduct meaningful research and help improve the world.

-In an ever-changing and increasingly sophisticated age, students must bring a design mindset to the use of technology, so they can create solutions to next-generation challenges.
-We provide students with the tools they need to imagine, design, and build.
+In an ever-changing and increasingly sophisticated age, students must bring a design mindset to the use of technology, so they can develop solutions to next-generation challenges.
+We provide students with the tools they need to imagine, create, and build.

 Our urban campus includes bright, friendly classrooms; fully equipped science and tech centers; and numerous outdoor learning spaces, including a greenhouse, an ice rink and an 8,000-gallon koi pond.
 As one student said: "It's the kind of school you don't ever want to go home from."